axelvaldez/radical-companies/_posts/2023-01-05-meaningless-means-of-production.markdown

 ---

 <div style="display:none;">
- <p>It used to be that the bad guys were the owners of <em>the means of production</em>, but that is not the problem, certainly not today.</p>
+ <p>It used to be that the bad guys were the owners of <em>the means of production</em>, but that is not the problem.
+Not today.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>For a long time, the bad guys were the owners of <em>the means of production</em>.
-But that is not the problem, certainly not today.
+ <p>For a long time, the bad guys were the owners of <em>the means of production</em>, but that is not the problem.
+Certainly not today.
 Yes, there were bad guys and they did a lot of harm, but beneath it all this bad stuff, there was a system that rewarded competition and dominance.
 It is still going, though with a nicer face, and we still live in it today.
 It has been nameless, but we now call it the <span class="_paradigm">FIAT</span> way, "Do it my way, or else!
 Please."</p>
  <p>What we are missing today is <em>dignity</em>.
 Attaboys are not <em>recognition</em>.</p>
  <p>In the <span class="_paradigm">RADICAL</span> model,</p>
  <ul>